speechace/speechace-api-samples/README.md

 Contact link to get an API key.

 The API samples also include a very well written HTML5 recorder that seamlessly works on any browser including both iOS and Android mobile devices.

+# Try the samples
-One instance of the sample is also hosted at https://www.speechace.co/api_samples
+We have deployed one of the samples at https://www.speechace.co/api_samples

 Please feel free to contribute to this repo via pull requests.
 We are happy to partner with you.